Order Book Queue Hawkes-Markovian Modeling: Model specifications

 \subsubsection{Markovian part}

 To further extend on the plain-vanilla multivariate Hawkes process, we integrate two factors derived from LOB queues to the baseline intensity (intercept) $\eta_i$ of the Hawkes process: \begin{itemize} \item \textbf{The current LOB liquidity state:} The liquidity state includes the number of existing orders on the associated price of the event, the number of orders on the best bid/ask price, and the bid-ask spread. \item \textbf{Time clustering:} Figure \ref{fig: rough arrival rate} indicates that the trading frequency for real LOB data differs between time groups throughout trading hours.
-The last 30 minutes have significantly more activities, and the first 30 minutes see slightly higher activities, while other periods during the day seem to be tranquil. \end{itemize} Therefore, we model the baseline event arrival intensities $\eta_i$ with a Markovian structure that depends on the current liquidity state and time clustering:
+The last 30 minutes have significantly more activities, and the first 30 minutes see slightly higher activities, while other periods during the day seem to be tranquil. \end{itemize} We call the above two factors ``Markovian" factors because these factors carry the present information only, which is the current state of LOB, represented by liquidity and time.
+Under this setting, we assume that the dynamics of the LOB is affected by the LOB liquidity and time only through the current state.
+This type of modeling is consistent with the LOB Markovian models proposed by \cite{huang2015simulating, huang2017ergodicity}.
+Therefore, we model the baseline event arrival intensities $\eta_i$ with a Markovian structure that depends on the current liquidity state and time clustering:

 where $M_{i}(\cdot)$ and $\Theta_i(\cdot)$ denote specified functions on liquidity state $l_{i}(t)$ and time $t$.

 Next we shall define the liquidity state $l_i(t)$.
 Note $l_{i}(t)$ only changes if an event arrives.